 Luckily for us, the rules of economics apply to even garbage.
 Economics is fundamentally the study of incentives.
 We can bring about sustainable change in India’s waste management ecosystem by providing the right incentives to all the stakeholders involved.

-Everyday Mumbai, Delhi and Chennai generate 11000, 8700 and 5000 tonnes of waste, respectively.
+Everyday Mumbai, Delhi, and Chennai generate 11000, 8700, and 5000 tonnes of waste, respectively.
 The size of the mounting waste issues in our cities may seem impossible to tackle.
-The trick is to divide a large city into smaller units that processes the waste itself.
+The trick is to divide a large city into smaller units that process the waste itself.
 To find an example, we need to look no further than Kerala.
 Struggling to handle its garbage, Alappuzha’s municipality pushed for a decentralized approach.
-A community centre was set up every kilometre for adequate coverage.
+A community center was set up every kilometer for adequate coverage.
 These centers accepted both segregated wet and dry waste.
 Biogas and pipe composting units were also installed in every household.
 Through this system, the municipality not only saved on transportation costs (Rs 50 lakh), but they also earned through the sale of compost (Rs 30 lakh) and biogas (Rs 60 lakh).
 Within just three years, Alappuzha was named by the United Nations as one of the top five cities in the world for its solid waste management practices.

 - Segregation of waste has to be ingrained as a daily habit through a combination of incentives and penalties.
 The rest of the value chain depends on this step